echavet/MitsubishiCN105ESPHome/README.md

 The `remote_temperature_timeout` setting allows the unit to revert back to the internal temperature measurement if it does not receive an update in the specified time range (highly recommended if using remote temperature updates).

 `debounce_delay` adds a small delay to the command processing to account for some HomeAssistant buttons that may send repeat commands too quickly.
 A shorter value creates a more responsive UI, a longer value protects against repeat commands.
-(See [Issue #21](https://github.com/echavet/MitsubishiCN105ESPHome/issues/21))
+(See Issue https://github.com/echavet/MitsubishiCN105ESPHome/issues/21)

 ```yaml
 climate: